pozzo-research-group/HEAD/OT2/readme.md

 Use the following protocol to perform a BO run:

-All the parameters are set with in the `config.ini` file.
+All the parameters are set with in the `config.yaml` file.
 The variables names there are self-explanatory.

 1. Initiate the optimization by randomly sampling in a grid